Journal article

 Proteomic and biochemical evidence links the callose synthase in Nicotiana alata pollen tubes to the product of the NaGSL1 gene

-PLANT JOURNAL | WILEY | Published : 2007
+Plant Journal | Published : 2007

 Abstract

-The NaGSL1 gene has been proposed to encode the callose synthase (CalS) enzyme from Nicotiana alata pollen tubes based on its similarity to fungal 1,3-beta-glucan synthases and its high expression in pollen and pollen tubes.
+The NaGSL1 gene has been proposed to encode the callose synthase (CalS) enzyme from Nicotiana alata pollen tubes based on its similarity to fungal 1,3-β-glucan synthases and its high expression in pollen and pollen tubes.
 We have used a biochemical approach to link the NaGSL1 protein with CalS enzymic activity.
 The CalS enzyme from N. alata pollen tubes was enriched over 100-fold using membrane fractionation and product entrapment.
 A 220 kDa polypeptide, the correct molecular weight to be NaGSL1, was specifically detected by anti-GSL antibodies, was specifically enriched with CalS activity, and was the most abundant polypeptide in the CalS-enriched fraction.
-This polypeptide was positivel..
+This polypeptide was positively i..

 View full abstract